meteor/meteor/source/api/pubsub.md

 #### NO_MERGE_NO_HISTORY
 The `NO_MERGE_NO_HISTORY` strategy results in the server sending all publication data directly to the client.
-It does not remember what it has previously sent to it will not trigger removed messages when a subscription is stopped.
+It does not remember what it has previously sent to client and will not trigger removed messages when a subscription is stopped.
 This should only be chosen for special use cases like send-and-forget queues.

 #### NO_MERGE